sebinsua/twitter-force-directed-graph/README.md

 ## License

-Copyright © 2015 William Fleming
+Copyright © 2015 William Fleming, Seb Insua

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.